You are currently viewing Simple Tomato Chutney / South Indian Tomato Pachadi

 Capsicum Tomato Pachadi / Bell Peppers and Tomato Chutney

-South Indian style chutney / accompaniment recipe that is made with fresh veggies and basic spices.
-Recipe includes step wise pics and tips.
+Tomato Bell Pepper Chutney, is a South Indian style accompaniment that is made with fresh veggies and basic spices.
+Recipe below has step wise pics and tips.

 Check out this recipe